Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation

 with the very same coefficients $A,B,C,D$ as in Eq. \eqref{eq:ConformalMap}.
 As a result, the combination of Eqs.~\eqref{eq:ConformalMap} and \eqref{eq:conformalMap_Phase} provides the complete conformal mapping of the differential equations under study.
 Hence, different realizations of the cubic-quintic NLSE are conformally related establishing a fundamental connection between their solution spaces.
 In particular, these transformations also apply to the solutions of density $\sigma$ and phase $\phi$ themselves such that the complete complex wave function $\psi$ can be conformally mapped.

 We emphasize that the conformal duality remains intact for traveling-wave solutions of the NLSE such as solitary waves subjected to a velocity boost.
-This effect is a direct consequence of the Galilean covariance of the NLSE allowing to obtain arbitrary many additional solutions through the application of Galilei-transformations~\cite{Note2}.
+This effect is a direct consequence of the Galilean covariance of the NLSE ~\cite{Note2}.

 \textit{Conformal mapping and reduction of the NLSE --} Depending on the choice of the transformation coefficients different scenarios can be realized.
 Indeed, the conformal map, Eq.~\eqref{eq:ConformalMap}, directly relates different quartic polynomials with each other and therefore their solution spaces.
-In this case the ratio $A/C$ must not match the value of any of the roots of the involved polynomials to preserve their quartic order.
-Real-valued coefficients $A,B,C,D$ connect polynomials within a given solution class, while complex coefficients enable to change the solution class corresponding to a change of sign of $\Delta$.
+In this case the ratio $A/C$ must not match the value of any of the roots as this point will be mapped to infinity.
+Real-valued coefficients $A,B,C,D$ connect different polynomials within a given solution class, while complex coefficients enable to change the solution class corresponding to a change of sign of $\Delta$.
 Figure~\ref{fig:1} shows an intriguing example of the latter case, where a $(0,0,0,4)$-polynomial is mapped to one classified by $(0,0,0,2+2_{{\mathbb{C}}})$.
-Despite the fact that the graphs of the polynomials $P$ and $\tilde{P}$ (a,d) and their phase-space orbits (b,e) appear quite distinct in Fig.~\ref{fig:1} they are intimately connected as visualized by the density maps (c,f).
+Despite the fact that the graphs of the polynomials $P$ and $\tilde{P}$ (a,d) and their phase-space orbits (b,e) appear quite distinct in Fig.~\ref{fig:1}, they are intimately connected as shown by the density maps (c,f).
 Here, the conformal character of the transformation manifests itself by transforming the straight line connecting all four simple roots in Fig.~\ref{fig:1}c to a circle which passes again through all (now partly complex) roots in Fig.~\ref{fig:1}f.
 In the same way, the rectangular boundary of the density plot in Fig.~\ref{fig:1}f is mapped into the cloverleaf-shaped boundary displayed in Fig.~\ref{fig:1}c.